If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 21. Bankruptcy is final

-This is a long-term decision that will have a lasting impact on your finances, job prospects, housing and future borrowing.
+This is a long-term decision that will impact your finances, job prospects, housing and future borrowing.
 That’s why it’s crucial that you consult someone with expertise in your state’s laws to determine your options.
 Upsolve.org can be a good starting point.
 Upsolve is a free site that helps filers navigate the bankruptcy process.

 Should you hire a bankruptcy attorney?